Ctrl-Alt-Chris/python-file-smashers/readme_pdf_to_json.txt

-Yes, the script can be modified to process all PDFs in a specific folder.
-The updated script will:

 1. **Scan a folder for PDFs:** Use the `os` module to list all files in the folder and filter for `.pdf` files.
 2. **Process each PDF:** Run the `pdf_to_json` function for each PDF found in the folder.